RobTillaart/AS5600/README.md

 #### high priority

-- get hardware to test.
-- improve documentation.
-  - AS5600L what is I2CUPDT register for
 - fix for AS5600L does not support analog OUT
   - type field?
   - other class hierarchy

 #### medium priority